lookaheads/hackathon4good2021/README.md

 # hackathon4good2021 team: lookaheads

+## The problem
+Greenhouse farmers in the Netherlands are facing a structural absence of information.
+Especially a lack of awareness in terms of the water quality and biodiversity loss.

+## The idea
+Our innovative idea is all about creating transparency for sustainability for greenhouse farmers and involving the society as an external co-creator for change.
+Therefore, we developed an idea for a gamified rewarding system to encourage farmers for less environmental harm while providing a way for supporting data collection.
+As a consequence, GHF can improve their finances (e.g. decreasing costs) as well as marketing (e.g. signaling that they care)!

 ## Usage of ESRI
 We are using ESRI and ArcGIS.js to have access to the water quality data visually.
 That way we can spot correlations and possible defects in a greenhouses watermanagement and where we need more datapoints to improve our model.